 If students are not proficient in a skill area, FNU requests that they take additional training.
 Simply put, FNU does not want the computer to be a barrier to a student's education.
-There are mechanisms available to enhance students' learning experience and avoid wasting their precious time struggling with the computer.
-Click here for Computer Learning Resources suggestions.
+There are mechanisms available to enhance

 Technology Requirements